-We meet on the second Tuesday of each month at 7.30 in Stone-cum-Ebony Memorial Hall.
-Details of our meetings are advertised in Outlook on Oxney, but if you have any questions, please contact Joan Banks on 01233 758 323.
+Our meetings are currently suspended due to the coronavirus pandemic, but we hope to resume meeting again when conditions permit on the second Tuesday of each month at 7.30 in Stone-cum-Ebony Memorial Hall.
+Details of our meetings will be advertised in Outlook on Oxney, but if you have any questions, please contact Joan Banks on 01233 758 323.
 You are warmly invited to join us.

 If you would like more general information on the Women’s Institute organisation, then please visit www.thewi.org.uk.